Kent Ridge Park

 In February 2002, Reflections at Bukit Chandu, a World War II interpretative centre, opened in Kent Ridge Park to commemorate the bravery and sacrifice of the Malay Regiment in defending Singapore.9

-With a variety of historical and natural attractions, Kent Ridge Park is a popular lifestyle destination for families, fitness and mountain-biking enthusiasts, bird watchers, picnickers, joggers, photographers and students on excursions.10
+With a variety of historical and natural attractions, Kent Ridge Park is popular among families, fitness and mountain-biking enthusiasts, bird watchers, picnickers, photographers and students on excursions.10

-Being a ridge, the main characteristic of Kent Ridge Park is its lookout points.
+Being a ridge, Kent Ridge Park has several lookout points.
 The park’s highest point is Carpark B, which is 61 m above sea level and provides panoramic views of West Coast Park, Pulau Buran Darat, Pulau Bukom and some southern offshore islands.11

-A nature trail is situated near Carpark A, with pitcher plants and wild orchids growing alongside it.12 Cycling tracks, jogging paths and a fitness area comprising 20 different exercise stations can also be found within the park.13
+A nature trail is situated near Carpark A.12 Cycling tracks, jogging paths and a fitness area with exercise stations can also be found within the park.13

 A 280-metre-long canopy walk completed in October 2003 at a cost of S$1.3 million links the northeastern section of the park to Reflections at Bukit Chandu.
-Nature lovers can enjoy the vegetation and biodiversity of wildlife along the canopy walk.14 As part of the 2002 Urban Redevelopment Authority plan, Kent Ridge Park is now connected with Mount Faber and Telok Blangah Hill parks via the Southern Ridges, a 10-kilometre expanse of greenery.15 There is a natural pond swarming with turtles and fish on the eastern side of the park.16
+Nature lovers can enjoy the vegetation and biodiversity of wildlife along the canopy walk.17 On the eastern side of the park is a natural pond with turtles and fish.18

 Flora and fauna

-Natural vegetation thrives at Kent Ridge Park, which has been carefully designed to preserve its air of peacefulness and tranquillity.
-The park is composed of secondary forest on degraded soil, where trees such as tembusu, saga, rubber, wild cinnamon and angsana grow.
-Plants like wattle, the Singapore rhododendron and three native species of pitcher plants can also be found in the park.17
+Natural vegetation thrives at Kent Ridge Park, which has been carefully designed to preserve its tranquility.
+The park is composed of secondary forest on degraded soil, where trees such as tembusu, acacia, simpoh air, saga, rubber, wild cinnamon and angsana grow.
+Plants like wattle, the Singapore rhododendron and three native species of pitcher plants (Nepenthes ampullaria, Nepenthes gracilis and Nepenthes rafflesiana) can also be found in the park.21

-Besides sunbirds and doves, birds that can be spotted at Kent Ridge Park include the collared kingfisher, banded woodpecker and the white-crested laughing thrush.
-Other creatures like squirrels and fruit bats can also be easily sighted.18
+Besides sunbirds and doves, birds such as the collared kingfisher, banded woodpecker and the white-crested laughing thrush can be spotted at Kent Ridge Park.
+Other creatures in the park include squirrels and fruit bats.22

 13 Feb 1942: Bukit Chandu, a hill in Kent Ridge Park, becomes the centre of a battle between the Malay Regiment and the Japanese Army.